 The fan is the input of the cooling system and has a filter used to catch large, harmful debris.
+Do not block air flow by placing the fan in front of objects or objects in front of the fan.
 The filter should be cleaned or replaced based on the environment it is kept in.
-The exhaust for the cooling system in the lid on the left side of the controller.
+The exhaust for the cooling system is the vented slots and filter on the left side of the controller.
 Please see the Maintenance section for more information on changing the filter.